LeandroLovisolo/dotfiles/README.md

 git submodule add <repository url> <directory name>
 ```

-This saves the submodule into <directory name> and adds the required entry
+This saves the submodule into the specified directory and adds the required
-to .gitmodules.
+entry to .gitmodules.

 For example, you can run the following command to install the vim-fugitive
 plugin:

 ```
-git submodule add https://github.com/tpope/vim-fugitive.git vim-fugitive.vim
+git submodule add https://github.com/tpope/vim-fugitive.git vim/vim/bundle/vim-fugitive.vim
 ```